BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 05/02/2023
 ---
 Saturday was fine 👍.
 I worked a bit, ran 5km, did a few things at the construction site and was at evening prayer 👊.

+06/02/2023
+---
+Ohh boy it wasn't a good Sunday 🥵.
+I had a bit of an argument with Natalia and it's always bad 😓.

+07/02/2023
+---
+Today my Natalie became an engineer 🥳👏.
+In the morning we were together in Bialystok and in the evening we ordered pizza and celebrated together with our family 🍕.

+08/02/2023
+---
+I ran 5km today and in the evening my wife and I went to Kardasze to play a board game.

+09/02/2023
+---
+Gracjan and Laura visited us today (whole house).
+We had a nice evening 👍.

+10/02/2023
+---
+Mentally tough day 😞.
+God help me be better 🙏.

+11/02/2023
+---
+Friday was quite ok 👍.
+In the evening We had guests - Piotrek, Zuzia and their kids 👪.

+12/02/2023
+---
+Ohh Saturday 🤗.
+I always regret that it passes so quickly 😭.
+I worked a bit today, helped my wife with a few things and was at youth meeting in the church 💩.